55minutes/fiftyfive-wicket/README.md

 [how Spring and Wicket work together][wicketspring].

+## Version Numbers Explained

+The latest, bleeding-edge source code for fiftyfive-wicket is developed in the `master` branch at GitHub.
+The version number of code in the master branch will always end with `-SNAPSHOT`.

+Stable releases follow the [semantic versioning][semver] pattern and are made available as [tags][tags] at GitHub.
+Unstable `-SNAPSHOT` code contains the latest ongoing patches to each `X.Y` version, following the conventions of the Apache Wicket project.
+Here are some examples:

+* `3.0`: the first release of the 3.x series
+* `3.0.1`: a minor bug fix to 3.0
+* `3.0.2`: a minor bug fix to 3.0.1
+* `3.0-SNAPSHOT`: the latest code in 3.0.x series (i.e. what will become 3.0.3)
+* `3.1`: new feature(s) added; backwards-compatible with 3.0.x
+* `3.1-SNAPSHOT`: the latest code in 3.1.x series (i.e. what will become 3.1.1)
+* `4.0`: major changes; incompatible with 3.x
+* `4.0-SNAPSHOT`: the latest code in 4.0.x series (i.e. what will become 4.0.1)

 ## Maven Dependencies

 If you aren't using the fiftyfive-wicket archetype (as described in the quick start section above),